Original Releases: Arcade, Sega Genesis, Sega CD, Sega Master System, Game Gear, SNES, GameBoy, PC, Amiga

 Later Releases: iPhone, DS, PS2, X360, GBA

-While this was loved as a cult classic from fans it wasn’t very successful sales wise.
+While this was loved as a cult classic by fans it wasn’t very successful sales-wise.
 This was considered the “real MK3” with bug fixes, chain combo fixes, a few new characters, stages, and weapons were introduced.
 These weapons came out during long combos, and another “-ality” was introduced as Brutality.
-These were extremely hard to pull off since the button combos were some times 20+ and you needed to be super fast.
-The characters would beat the opponent up faster and faster until they exploded in a bony and bloody mess.
+These were extremely hard to pull off since the button combos were sometimes 20+ and you needed to be super fast.
+The characters would beat the opponent up faster and faster until they exploded into a bony and bloody mess.
 A new stage Fatality was added as Scorpion’s Lair.
 UMK3 also had the hardest time with porting since this was the transition from 2D to 3D.
-Surprisingly, UMK3 was never released on the PlayStation so it suffered from terrible ports on 16 bit consoles.
-If you had to get one the SNES version was the best while the Genesis version had problems such as Animalities removed, and the announcer no longer said the characters names.
+Surprisingly, UMK3 was never released on the PlayStation so it suffered from terrible ports on 16-bit consoles.
+If you had to get one the SNES version was the best while the Genesis version had problems such as Animalities removed, and the announcer no longer said the character’s names.
 Mercies were introduced which let you put a code in at the end of the match during “Finish Him/Her!” which gave back a bit of health for your opponent.
 This was never seen again, but also most people didn’t know about it.
 The Sega Saturn was the worst port with just UMK3 code dumped into MK3 so it was unbalanced and buggy as ever.

-Overall the 16 bit era of Mortal Kombat games were the best, and will always be remembered as some of the best games ever made.
-While the series took a bit of a dive towards the end Mortal Kombat II was the best of that period, but by now people where wondering what they had in mind for 3D.
-The PlayStation and Nintendo 64 were already hot and Midway had to figure out how they were going to implement the classic 2D fighting style into a full 3D environment!
-It was only three short years that the 16 bit era lasted for the series, but it seemed like a lift time for me.
+Overall the 16-bit era of Mortal Kombat games was the best, and will always be remembered as some of the best games ever made.
+While the series took a bit of a dive towards the end Mortal Kombat II was the best of that period but by now people were wondering what they had in mind for 3D.
+The PlayStation and Nintendo 64 were already hot and Midway had to figure out how they were going to implement the classic 2D fighting style into a fully 3D environment!
+It was only three short years that the 16-bit era lasted for the series, but it seemed like a lift time for me.